GSA/plainlanguage.gov/_pages/training/introductory-classes.md

 ## Class descriptions

-### Plain language principles
+### Principles of plain language

 - Learn how to identify and write for your audience
 - Use plain language techniques to create clear and effective writing
 - Learn how using plain language can save your agency time and resources

-### Manager briefings
+### Manager briefing

 - 10–30 minute overview of the Plain Writing Act of 2010
 - Assessment of benefits of using plain language

 ## Request training

 We schedule classes on a first-come, first-served basis, depending on trainer availability.
-Please request training **at least 6 months** in advance.
+Please request training **at least 3–6 months** in advance.

 You must have a .gov or .mil email address to register.
 [Complete this form](https://goo.gl/forms/fRsKV5i9bwvOTeE73), or [email us](mailto:{{ site.email }}) if you can’t access Google Apps.